About

 Utah’s landscape is changing

-Uncharacteristically, Utah is not 15 years behind the rest of the nation, as often has been the case in socio-cultural trends.
-Due to a favorable work environment and being a designated refugee resettlement area since 1980, the percent of Utah residents born outside the USA has grown from less than 3% to over 10% in less than 30 years.
+Rapid population changes are taking place and due to a favorable work environment and being a designated refugee resettlement area since 1980, the percent of Utah residents born outside the USA has grown from less than 3% to over 10% in less than 30 years.
+Often the refugees and immigrants coming to Utah are Christians and want to connect with believers.

 Our Contribution